‘Allen v. Farrow’ Filmmakers Answer All Our Burning Questions About Woody Allen and Dylan Farrow

 Ziering: I always like to say that our projects find us, we don’t really find our projects.
 Things happen in a much more organic way than some other documentary films work, in that we don’t adapt things or look at things in the past.
 Post #MeToo, some friends called us and said that there were a lot of women talking who were experts in the field.
 We set up a shoot in New York, and Amy Herdy, our lead investigative producer, said, “Would you guys maybe want to interview Dylan [Farrow] and do something on Hollywood?”
 We envisioned this as a series where we’d have different clusters of women, and we’d also been long meditating on an incest project, so we said sure.
 We were fortunate enough to secure the interview with Dylan, and that week in Brooklyn was the week we not only interviewed Dylan but also Drew Dixon, who ended up being the lead subject in our expose on the music industry and Black women when they suffer sexual assault in On the Record.
 We did the interview with Dylan and we all talked afterward and thought there was way more to this story that we didn’t know.
 And then Amy [Herdy] just said, “Let me do some digging…”

 Dick: I thought, well, there have been so many reporters on this that they must have found everything there is to find.
 But first, listening and watching to Dylan’s interview, and just how powerfully she came across and what an epic story she was telling—here is a young woman where this has been her whole life, and she tells every step of it in not only a persuasive way but an emotional way.
 We’ve interviewed a lot of survivors, and as you can see, it really affects audiences.
 Then, when Amy Herdy started investigating and coming up with more and more information, including the cover-up of the investigations, as well as how Woody Allen has spun this and controlled the media, we thought, no, this is not a story that’s been told at all.
 This is something that there needs to be a lot more investigation into.
-And keep in mind: This was probably the most high-profile case involving incest in the U.S. in the last 50 years.
+And keep in mind: This was probably the most high-profile case involving an allegation of incest in the U.S. in the last 50 years.
 So, this case has influenced the way we see this issue.
 Suddenly, it went from not just a story about Dylan, but a story about how the public perceives this issue and how the media portrays it.

 And you said it was incest, which it is, although I just wanted to clarify for readers that Woody Allen and Dylan Farrow are not blood-related.

-Ziering: It’s still incest, and that’s a fallacy—but it’s an interesting thing that you bring up.
+Ziering: It’s still an allegation of incest, and that’s a fallacy—but it’s an interesting thing that you bring up.
 When we were doing research, I was struck by how they keep saying “the adopted daughter,” “the adopted daughter,” as if somehow if you violate a sacred boundary and commit any kind of crime against someone in your family and you’re not blood-related it’s different.
 It absolutely is not.
 A child relates the same way, and it affects the child the same way.

 What do you feel is the most damning new testimony or information that you’ve included in Allen v.
 Farrow?